dfki-ric/docker_image_development/Readme.md

 Once a container is "run" (a.k.a. created), it can be started again.
 Local changes are preseved in the container until the container is deleted

+#setup docker

+* Add your user to the docker group

+`sudo usermod -aG docker $USER` (https://docs.docker.com/install/linux/linux-postinstall/)

+* Log out and log back in so that your group membership is re-evaluated.

 # setup workspace

 * login to dfki docker registry using your DFKI-RIC Domain account:
-* Log out and log back in so that your group membership is re-evaluated.

 ```docker login d-reg.hb.dfki.de```